novekm/amplify-with-terraform/terraform-deployment/examples/README.md

 # Terraform Examples Documentation
 There are several examples you can leverage to get started with deployment.
-Most parameters are optional as there are defaults set based on the intended use of the quickstart.
+Most parameters are optional as there are defaults set based on the intended use of the workshop.
 ### Instructions
 1. Navigate to the directory for one of the examples
 2. Copy the content of the the related **`main.tf`** file and paste into YOUR **`main.tf`** file.